-Jill Kahnert, a Certified Alcohol and Drug Counselor, retired from Central City Concern, who will cover the high prevalence of both mental illness and addiction for adults and youth.
+Jill Kahnert, Certified Alcohol and Drug Counselor, retired from Central City Concern.

 Our February Civic Education event features speakers on how to address homelessness in the Portland area.
 Starting on February 12, you can view the recorded panel discussion, From Houseless to Housing and Services, from our YouTube Channel.
 Or click here to view the recording of this compelling panel discussion.

 Marc Jolin, Executive Director of the Multnomah County Joint Office of Homeless Services.
 He leads an initiative, “A Home for Everyone,” which involves officials from Multnomah County, the City of Portland, the City of Gresham, business leaders, social services and other service groups that collaborate on finding new resources and strategies to end homelessness.

 Andy Miller, Executive Director of Human Solutions, which builds, operates and supports families in permanent affordable housing.
 Before he joined Human Solutions in 2015, Miller was the Chief Operating Officer at Volunteers of America Oregon.
 Previously, he spent 13 years with the Portland Housing Bureau.

 Jeff D. Riddle, Administrative Support Manager at Transition Projects.Transition Projects manages shelters and offers programs and resources to individuals through services including case workers, healthcare, mentorship, and housing.
 Jeff has served as a mentor, street outreach engagement specialist, residential advocate, client service specialist, case manager, shelter manager, and income development program manager.
 In 2018, he received the Beverly “Ma” Curtis Award, given to a formerly homeless person who has made a significant contribution to ending homelessness.